bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StockRailRadius_1GaLKhaGH1$x4YploezUeu/Documentation.md

-The radius of the stock rail bent defined as design parameter.
+The radius of the stock rail bend defined as design parameter.